The 3% Lever: Weekly Shifts That Compound Into $100K+ Over 12 Months for $75K–$95K Operators

 Cascade effects:

-Retention improved 7.5 → 8.8 months (+17.3%) without intervention (higher price = more commitment)
+Retention improved 7.5 → 8.8 months (+17.3%) without intervention (higher price → more commitment).

-Conversion dropped slightly, 39% → 37% (-5.1%) as some price-sensitive leads filtered out
+Conversion dropped slightly, 39% → 37% (-5.1%) as some price-sensitive leads filtered out.

-Lead quality improved (measured by completion rate: 68% → 79%)
+Lead quality improved (completion rate: 68% → 79%).

-Net effect: $113K → $142K monthly (+25.7%).
+Net effect: $113K → $142K/month (+25.7%).

-Expected from transaction value alone: +29% = $146K.
+Expected from transaction value alone: +29% → $146K.

 Actual: $142K (conversion drop offset by retention gain).